-\paragraph{Task Description} The task consists of the evaluation of conversational recommender agents in the movie domain.
-Specifically, to create information needs for this domain, we use movie attributes, such as genre, keywords, and actors, from the MovieLens 32M dataset~\citep{Harper:2015:TIIT}.
-An information need comprises a set of constraints that define the desired movie and a set of attributes that the user wants to know about.
-For example, a user simulator can ask for recommendations for a romantic comedy movie from 2009 while being curious about its duration and associated keywords~\citep{Zhang:2020:KDD}.
-For the evaluation, we assess both the utility and dialogue capabilities of the conversational agents.
-Utility is measured in terms of success rate that evaluates the proportion of successful conversations based on the assessment of a zero-shot classifier.
-The dialogue capabilities are evaluated using the understanding and consistency aspects from the fine-grained evaluation of dialog metric (FED)~\citep{Mehri:2020:SIGDIAL}.
+In this section, we showcase SimLab's features through an initial evaluation task: evaluating CIA agents in the movie domain.
+We use movie attributes, such as genre, keywords, and actors, from the MovieLens 32M dataset~\citep{Harper:2015:TIIT} to create information needs.
+An information need comprises a set of constraints defining the desired movie and a set of attributes the user wants to know about.
+For example, a simulator might look for a 2009 romantic comedy movie while being curious about its duration and associated keywords~\citep{Zhang:2020:KDD}.
+The evaluation assesses utility using success rate (proportion of successful conversations based on the assessment of a zero-shot classifier) and dialogue capabilities using understanding and consistency aspects from the fine-grained evaluation of dialog metric (FED)~\citep{Mehri:2020:SIGDIAL}.

-\paragraph{Conversational Agents} SimLab expects conversational agents in the form of Docker images.
-Hence, for our initial experimentation, we upload the Docker images of ten conversational recommender agents adapted from the iEvaLM repository~\citep{Wang:2023:EMNLP}.
-These agents are based on different architectures: CRB-CRS~\citep{Manzoor:2022:InfSys}, KBRD~\citep{Chen:2019:EMNLP}, BARCOR~\citep{Wang:2022:arXiv}, UniCRS~\citep{Wang:2022:KDD}, and ChatCRS~\citep{Wang:2023:EMNLP}.
-They are trained and/or leverage external knowledge from either a subset of OpenDialKG~\citep{Moon:2019:ACL} or ReDial~\citep{Li:2018:NIPS} datasets that contains dialogues with movie and book recommendations for the former and only movie recommendations for the latter.
-Note that this sample of conversational agents is expected to grow as more users upload their systems to SimLab.

-\paragraph{User Simulators} User simulators are also uploaded to SimLab in the form of Docker images.
-Initially, we implement a naive user simulator based on a language model using the Hugging Face Transformers library~\cite{Wolf:2020:EMNLP}.
-By default, the simulator relies on the \texttt{SmolLM2-135M-Instruct} model~\citep{Allal:2025:arXiv}, chosen for its small size and competitive performances.
-For the experimentation, we upload two Docker images corresponding to different versions (i.e., 1.0 and 2.0) that use a different prompt.
-Similarly to conversational agents, the pool of available user simulators is expected to grow over time.